WHL Update: 10 Thoughts Through 10 Games

 That total also includes three preseason wins this fall, the tiebreaker triumph to get into the 2019 playoffs, and the last two meetings of the 2018-19 regular season.
 Kelowna’s last victory over Kamloops was a 2-0 shutout in Kelowna on Feb.
 23, which doesn’t seem like that long ago, but the losses have added up in the eight months since then.
 Five of those nine losses have been one-goal defeats, including two in shootouts and one in overtime.
 And the three preseason wins should come with an asterisk since Kelowna had seven players away at NHL camps and Kamloops was icing their regular-season roster for the most part.
 Still, it is six straight wins with full lineups and Kamloops won the 2018-19 season series over Kelowna 6-3-1-0 (Kelowna’s head-to-head record was 4-4-1-1) — and that’s not counting the tiebreaker.
 It’s been quite the resurgence for Kamloops, considering Kelowna won all eight meetings in 2017-18 — seven in regulation and one in a shootout.

 That rivalry is alive and well now, with the biggest games still to come.
-They could be on a collision course for a first- or second-round playoff matchup, but the home-and-home set on Jan.
+They could be on a collision course for a first- or second-round playoff matchup, but the real battles begin with a home-and-home set on Jan.
 10 in Kamloops and Jan.
-11 in Kelowna is very intriguing since the Rockets will have loaded up for their Memorial Cup run by then.
+11 in Kelowna since the Rockets will have loaded up for their Memorial Cup run by then.
 Those ringers will have time to develop chemistry before the final home-and-home on March 13 in Kamloops and March 14 in Kelowna.
 Those should be barnburners, with first place in the division potentially at stake.

 Memorial Cup Hosts Off to Good, Not Great Start

 Kelowna was 6-3-1-0 through 10 games and is now 7-4-1-0 at the 12-game mark.
 The Rockets are above .500 and have earned 15 of a possible 24 points thus far.
 That’s good, but not great for the Memorial Cup hosts.
 Three of the five losses have come at the hands of Kamloops, while letting one slip away in Prince George and also falling to Vancouver on the road.
-The latter was Kelowna’s third game in as many days on the second weekend of the season — a difficult stretch that started with the overtime loss in Kamloops before rebounding to beat Everett at home, then getting blanked 4-0 in Langley for Kelowna’s most lopsided loss to date.
+The latter was Kelowna’s third game in as many days on the second weekend of the season — a difficult stretch that started with an overtime loss in Kamloops before rebounding to beat Everett at home, then getting blanked 4-0 in Langley for Kelowna’s most lopsided loss to date.

 Kelowna has played down to their competition at times — Prince George and Swift Current in particular — but, all in all, the Rockets have to be happy with their start.
 It sure beats last season’s 1-8 start through nine games that cost Jason Smith his job as head coach.
 Adam Foote is getting better results with a better roster this time around and Bruce Hamilton has yet to make any in-season moves to turn Kelowna into a true contender.
 Hamilton has been patient, as promised, but those trades will be coming ahead of the Jan.
 10 deadline and the Rockets should be a force down the stretch and into the playoffs.